 Think very carefully about the size of plot that you can reasonably prepare for cultivation and maintain in a good state of cultivation throughout the year.
+Take on half or quarter of a plot first.
+Master this and then plan for a larger plot.

-All tenants must successfully complete a three month probationary period before being recommended for tenancy.
+All tenants must complete a three month probationary period before being recommended for tenancy.
 Once you have signed the tenancy agreement, you have committed to maintaining the allotment in a good state of cultivation and to keep it clean and free of weeds.